0xsequence/erc-1155/README.md

 # Simple Summary

-An implementation example of a standard **Multi-Tokens (MT)** contract, which contains multiple classes of fungible tokens referenced by IDs.
+An implementation example of a standard **Multi-Token (MT)** contract, which contains multiple classes of fungible tokens referenced by IDs.
 Standard interface discussion at [ERC-1155](https://github.com/ethereum/EIPs/issues/1155).

 # Abstract